The poetic and ephemeral fifth basic taste, umami, is the talk of the town; you can find it in these all-natural ingredients.

 6. Fermented fish sauceIn fish sauces like the Thai Num Pla and Nuoc Mum from Vietnam, the fermentation process breaks down the proteins into amino acids and high quantities of glutamate are produced.
 Salty, fishy and, well, umami-y, fish sauces can be used in any number of Asian dishes (like pad thai) and specific recipes like this one for Vietnamese Glazed Pumpkin.

-7. AnchoviesIf fermented fish falls on the high end of your disgusting meter (while some find it divine, others see it as, basically, rotten raw fish) … anchovies can fill the bill.
-(If they don’t register on the disgusting meter as well, that is.)
+7. AnchoviesIf fermented fish falls on the high end of your yuck meter (while many find it divine, others see it as, basically, rotten raw fish) … anchovies can fill the bill.
+(If they don’t register on the yuck meter as well, that is.)
 Anchovies are both sustainable and packed with important Omega-3 fatty acids, making them a good choice all around.
 Add them to Caesar salad, olive tapenade, puttanesca sauce and anywhere else you want a blast of secret savory.

 8. Miso pasteMiso soup comes from miso paste, a rich, pungent Asian ingredient made from soybeans fermented with rice, barley, or rye.
 It is very concentrated in flavor; salty and just, delicious.
 For vegans it’s an awesome way to add umami to just about anything, from giving vegetables a toothsome glaze to working as a stand-in for anchovies in a Caesar salad.
 Try it in this: Roasted Mushrooms with Miso-Ginger Butter.